hardchaos/keyway/readme.md

 #>> dict_keys([])
 ```

-To retrieve a dict of all of a user's keys, use the "all" keyword.
+To retrieve a dictionary of all of a user's keys, use the "all" keyword.
 All keys are stored as text for simplicity.
 ```python
 kw[all]
 #>> {'bravo': 'a variable', 'charlie': '42'}